Mehemmed77/FeatherQuery/README.md

 ![logo](assets/mainLogoWithBgTr.png)

-# NOTE: This version is not stable.
-This is still demo, Caching system is incomplete and hooks are not tested to their fullest.
+#### This version is the first stable version.
+If you see any problems, contact with me via email (mehemmedkazimzade54@gmail.com) or feel free to create PRs.

 Data fetching, light as a **feather**.
 A lightweight React library for fetching, caching, and mutating API data with minimal boilerplate.